digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-23.md

 * Revision of Co-Sim paper on Testing and Upgrade of INTO-CPS application.
 * Participation in DIGITbrain meeting and understanding about the components proposed for DIGITbrain project architecture.

+#### Claudio Gomes
+* Example Incubator
+* Marie curie proposal
+* FMI steering committee tasks
+* Possibly found a way to know when to switch order when running a gauss seidel co-simulation
+* Some survey work on DL for simulation.

 ## Sub-projects status